Barbra Streisand dishes with Stephen Colbert on first dates with James Brolin, last straws with Donald Trump and even the existence of God

 Rollin’ with Brolin

-“I said, ‘who f****d up your hair?’”
+“I said, ‘Who f***ed up your hair?’”
 Streisand said, adding that Brolin loved her honesty at that moment.
 And from there things were on the fast track.

 “We talked about everything that night.
 And then he said, ‘I’m taking you home.’
 Woo.
 Whoa.
 I never had a man say that to me, I’m taking you home… that was interesting,” she said.